This Handbook contains everything you need to know about the Secret Compass Epic expedition to Scotland.

 GAITERS: Highly recommended to help keep feet and trousers dry and clean in boggy areas and offering additional protection in stream crossings.

 WALKING BOOTS: Waterproof, with ankle support.
 Your boots should be well-fitting and worn in.
-These will also be worn on the raft.

 HIKING SOCKS: 4 x hiking socks.
 Make sure they work with your boots.

-WETSUIT BOOTS/ SANDALS : for river crossings and a change of shoes in camp, not flip flops.
+WETSUIT BOOTS/ SANDALS : for river crossings and a change of shoes in camp, not flip flops. (could also be used for on the river as below if you will be comfortable in them all day).

 WIDE BRIMMED SUN HAT/CAP: (optional).